Paula Abdul: 2016–present: Return to performing, Las Vegas residency

 Abdul performed a medley of her greatest hits at the 2019 Billboard Music Awards, closing out the show.
 On May 1, 2019, Abdul announced her first Las Vegas residency, Paula Abdul: Forever Your Girl.
 The residency's first leg began on August 13, the first of 20 dates, ending in January 2020.
 On June 7, 2019, Abdul opened LA Pride.

 Abdul also performed at the fourteenth series finale of America's Got Talent with Light Balance Kids, Brian King Joseph, and Tyler Butler-Figueroa to surprise Cowell.
 In October 2020, it was announced that Abdul would serve as a panelist for Fox's reality competition, The Masked Dancer.
 In April 2021, ABC announced that Abdul would return to American Idol as a guest-judge while Luke Bryan was out sick after being diagnosed with COVID-19.
 She returned as a guest judge on Dancing with the Stars for Music Video Night in its 32nd season.
 In 2023, Abdul joined the producing team of the Broadway musical How to Dance in Ohio.
 She also appeared as a contestant on Celebrity Wheel of Fortune.
 In 2024, Abdul co-headlines The Magic Summer Tour.
 Her Straight Up! to Canada Tour that was scheduled to commence in September 2024 has since been cancelled.

-On 2 March 2025, Abdul was a panel judge in the first round of the tenth series of Let's Dance, Slovak adaptation of Strictly Come Dancing, presented by TV Markíza.
+On 2 March 2025, Abdul was a panel judge in the first round of the tenth series of Let's Dance, a Slovak adaptation of Strictly Come Dancing, presented by TV Markíza.
 The show was broadcast from Incheba in Bratislava, Slovakia.